-- Or perhaps you have found that your folks are doing some of the business development activities you want, but not enough and not in the optimal way.
+- Or perhaps you have found that your folks are doing some of the business development activities you want, but not enough and not in an optimal way.
 If that’s the case, stick tight because I’ll give you some ideas to get that pattern turned around quickly.

 Every time a bank “gets serious” about transforming their lending team, they seem to hit one or more of the same four issues:

-- They start strong with a new initiative and then it fizzles out within weeks or months.
+- They start strong with a new initiative, and then it fizzles out within weeks or months.

 - They put in a new incentive program, set goals and hope that works—but it NEVER does much or lasts very long.

-- They try to hire a super star or two—but often that “star” is a nightmare in the making, creating your next asset quality issues or cultural disaster.
+- They try to hire a superstar or two—but often that “star” is a nightmare in the making, creating your next asset quality issues or cultural disaster.

-- Or perhaps some of your people get it but many don’t, like those who expand the unimportant so they NEVER quite seem to have time for their sales calls, but their paperclips are sorted by color.
+- Or perhaps some of your people get it, but many don’t, like those who expand the unimportant so they NEVER quite seem to have time for their sales calls, but their paperclips are sorted by color.
 For them, everything else seems to expand to push out time for sales.